 - 8.29 If the sitting Panel decides to conduct proceedings, it must then issue a brief to the parties (ASIC Regulation 20).
 The brief determines the scope of the proceedings.
-It sets out the key issues the Panel wishes to be addressed, invites the parties to make submissions on those issues, and sets out the timetable for parties to make those submissions and rebuttals.
-Unless there are special circumstances (eg urgency of the matter or complexity of the issues involved), parties are provided with 2 business days from receipt of the brief to lodge submissions and 1 business day from receipt of submissions to lodge rebuttal submissions.
-However, parties have the opportunity to make submissions to the Panel as to the timetable for submissions and resolution of the proceedings. - 8.30 The Executive drafts the brief and provides it to the sitting Panel for them to settle.
-A supplementary brief may be issued by the sitting Panel if issues continue to develop during the proceedings.
-If this is required, the Executive will let the parties know in advance. - 8.31 If the application is for a declaration under section 657A of the Corporations Act, the brief will request parties to provide submissions as to the grounds upon which the Panel might consider unacceptable circumstances to have arisen as set out in section 657A(2) of the Corporations Act having regard to the Eggleston Principles set out in section 602 and in section 657A(3).
+It may be issued in one or more parts, depending on the manner in which the sitting Panel considers that the proceeding will be most efficiently conducted or to deal with issues as they arise. - 8.30 The brief sets out the key issues the Panel wishes to be addressed, invites the parties to make submissions on those issues, and sets out the timetable for parties to make those submissions and rebuttals.
+Unless there are special circumstances (eg. urgency of the matter or complexity of the issues involved), parties are provided with 2 business days from receipt of the brief to lodge submissions and 1 business day from receipt of submissions to lodge rebuttal submissions.
+However, parties have the opportunity to make information on those terms without first making a decision to do so, after hearing from the party or parties sought to be excluded.

+- submissions to the Panel as to the timetable for submissions and resolution of the proceedings. - 8.31 If the application is for a declaration under section 657A of the Corporations Act 2001 (Cth) (Corporations Act), the brief will request parties to provide submissions as to the grounds upon which the Panel might consider unacceptable circumstances to have arisen as set out in subsection 657A(2) of the Corporations Act having regard to the Eggleston Principles set out in section 602 and the other matters mentioned in subsection 657A(3).